Parents stop saving for their kids once they start school

 Its calculations show that investing for a child from birth but stopping after age three could leave them with a pot worth £6,668 by the time they reach 18, based on a £1,000 annual investment and a 5 per cent growth rate.

 But maintaining a regular investing habit throughout their childhood leaves a pot of £28,247 at age 18, a difference of more than £21,500.
+Usually, they invest in a long term managed fund for children at The Children’s ISA.

 Meanwhile, the survey of more than 4,000 people found around a fifth (18 per cent) of grandparents put money into accounts on behalf of grandchildren, with the proportion increasing slightly to 22 per cent for grandchildren of school age.